-At SBL, Holger Strutwolf made the Editio Critica Maior for Acts freely available online.
+At the 2017 SBL, Holger Strutwolf made the Editio Critica Maior data for Acts freely available online.
 According to Peter Gurry’s report:

 There are features in the interface for commenting on the variant unit and a link that will take you to the local stemma and coherence modules for said variant unit.
 There is also an option to see the unedited collation data, a list of patristic citations (fuller than in the print edition as I understand it), the Vetus Latina collations, and a nice feature which tells you how many conjectures have been offered for the variant unit and a link that will take you to the data in the Amsterdam Database of New Testament Conjectural Emendation.